evolution7/opsworks-chef-cookbooks/README.md

-# AWS OpstWorks PHP Cookbooks.
+# AWS OpsWorks PHP Cookbooks.

 # Summary
-> "OpsWorks is a DevOps solution for managing the coplete application lifecycle,
+> "OpsWorks is a DevOps solution for managing the complete application lifecycle,
 > including resource provisioning, configuration management, applcation deployment
 > software updates, monitori9ng and access cotrol."

-This repository contains a small collection of recipes to help setup PHP application in OpsWorks.
+This repository contains a small collection of recipes to help set up PHP application in OpsWorks.
 Currently two PHP frameworks are supported: [FuelPHP](http://fuelphp.com) and [Symfony 2.x](http://symfony.com).

 Some of the cookbooks functionality include: